basilevh/object-discovery-cp-gan/README.md

             ├── g.jpg
             └── h.jpg
 ```
 Here, `birds` can be any custom folder name as long as you supply it with the `--dataset` argument.
 Note that the masks must correspond to the images in the foreground folders, and must have the exact same file names.
+Both JPG and PNG files are supported.

 ## Features